 Outlook (Prognosis)

 Most babies will fully recover within 3 to 4 months.
 Those who do not recover during this time have a poor outlook for full recovery.
-In these cases, there may be a separation of the nerve root from the spinal cord (avulsion).
+In these cases, there may have been a separation of the nerve root from the spinal cord (avulsion).

 It is not clear whether surgery to fix the nerve problem can help.
 Surgery may involve nerve grafts or nerve transfers.
 It may take many years for healing to occur.